benjaminmckinley/pi_of_horus/README.md

 # pi_of_horus

- Application for controlling a Raspberry Pi camera and managing a collection of video files hosted on Google Drive.
+ Application for controlling a Raspberry Pi camera and managing a collection of video files hosted on DropBox.

 ## Details: